 - Individuals who are on the Rhode Island Homeless Management Information System (HMIS) Universal Wait List and determined to be high users of Medicaid services.
-In order to reach this population Rhode Island Housing staff will attend Coordinated Entry System Placement Committee meetings to ensure potential applicants are linked with housing opportunities through Section 811.
+In order to reach this population RIHousing staff will attend Coordinated Entry System Placement Committee meetings to ensure potential applicants are linked with housing opportunities through Section 811.

 Click here to view and download our Fact Sheet to learn more, including additional eligibility requirements.

 Interested candidates should speak with their assigned case worker.
 The case worker will complete the pre-application* with the interested applicant.

 *Download the fillable PDF to complete the form.
 Once completed, the form may be saved to a computer and emailed as a PDF attachment.